Join us in the Lory Student Center

 Having an idea of the companies you’d like to talk to before you walk into the fair will help you be more confident and less scattered in what can be a chaotic environment.

 We recommend wearing business casual attire.
 To us, that means clothes you would expect employees to be wearing in a bank or business office.
 Overall, it is important to make sure that your clothes are clean and in good condition with no rips or stains.

 The CSU Career Center has an excellent short video about considering inclusivity as you dress for success.
 “Questions to Ask Yourself to Dress for Success” is available here on their site.

 Not at all!
 Students of all ages are encouraged to attend.
 Companies are often looking to hire interns too, and attending as a first year student is great practice for future career fairs and networking events.

 Students will be able to contact employers directly through Handshake.
 This is the preferred method unless a student and recruiter have agreed to other procedures.

-The participating employers list gets updated every week, beginning in late July.
+The participating employers list gets updated regularly, beginning in late August.